 Learn How We Can Both Achieve Our Goals

-During this call we will overview our unique User-Directed Integrated Solutions, specifically Strategic Sourcing, and provide an open forum for the supplier community to ask questions about The Resource Group.
+During this call we will review our unique User-Directed Integrated Solutions, specifically Strategic Sourcing.
 Our intent is to enhance the understanding of our process so that we may better serve both our Participants and our suppliers.
 We also hope to strengthen our supplier relationships as we work toward our shared goal of serving patients with the highest quality care at the lowest cost.

 We look forward to connecting with you!